kouroshey/blockchain-and-cryptocurrency/module-1.md

 ## What is a Blockchain?

 A **blockchain** is a list of records, often referred to as a ledger, that utilizes elements of cryptography to store transactions in an open, tamperproof way.
-Each "block" rep represents a new grouping of transactions and contains three key components:
+Each "block" represents a new grouping of transactions and contains three key components:

 1. **Data:** The information stored in each block depends on the type of blockchain.
 For instance, many cryptocurrencies such as Bitcoin store transaction details like the sender, receiver, and amount.
 2. **Hash:** A block's *hash* is a unique string of characters used to identify and distinguish it from other blocks.